awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 Each operator must be one of "`!=`", "`=`", "`&lt;=`", "`&lt;`", "`&gt;=`", or "`&gt;`"\.

-As an example, the following call would split a `DynamicFrame` so that the first output frame would contain records of people over 65 from the United States, and the second would contain all other records:
+As an example, the following call would split a `DynamicFrame` so that the first output frame would contain records of people over 65 from the United States, and the second would contain all other records\.

 ```
 {{{